 General Emergency Preparedness Responsibilities: A Campus Director of Administrative Services is responsible for the ongoing operational status of their campus.
 The Office of Administrative Services consists of Campus Services, Custodial Services, the Mail Room and Public Safety.
-A Campus Director of Administrative Services is responsible for assisting the Director of Emergency Preparedness with the implementation of the CEMP at the campus level.
+A Campus Director of Administrative Services is responsible for assisting the Assistant Vice Provost - Emergency Management with the implementation of the CEMP at the campus level.
 A Campus Director of Administrative Services reports to a Campus President.